 Teaching English as a foreign language is a perfect opportunity to travel, work and gain international experience.
 It’s one of the best ways to experience a country for what it really is, and truly immerse yourself in the culture.
 In order to teach English abroad you need a TEFL qualification – Check out our selection of TEFL accredited courses here here.
 If you apply for teaching jobs at high institutions, such as universities, you might also need a bachelor’s degree.
 Most of teaching internships offer you a secure contract, help with getting a working visa and some might even save you money by offering free accommodation or lunches.

 If you want to live in one of the best South American countries and enjoy one of the most vibrant and cultural cities in the world, why not teach English in Buenos Aires?
 To help you make your mind up, here are 4 reasons why you would love teaching English in the Argentinean capital.

 1.It’s Buenos Aires!

 Yes, we must start with this!
 The main reason to teach English in Buenos Aires is to have the opportunity to live in this awesome city.
 It’s the ultimate Latin city, with something to do at any time of the day.
 Whether you want to wonder the cobbled streets of San Telmo, shop at the weekend markets (with accompanying live music), watch a live football match or relax in the modern Palermo neighbourhood, you will literally never run out of things to do.
 There are lively street parties on Sunday nights and when you go to a club or disco, you rarely come out before the sun.
-Buenos Aires is well connected with the rest of South America, so if you ever want to visit the neighbours, they are only a short journey away.
+Buenos Aires is well connected with the rest of South America, so if you ever want to visit the neighbors, they are only a short journey away.

 2. There Are Plenty Of Teaching Jobs To Choose From